ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ### Performances

+> There is one more downside: the runtime cost.
+A value Pair (x,y) occupies 3 words in memory, while a value `Pair (x,y) occupies 6 words.

+Guillaume Melquiond

 ## Conclusion

 Although polymorphic variant share a lot with simple variants, they are substancially different.
 This comes from the structural type-checking algorithm used for polymorphic variants